 Light Blue = "Critical habitat" designated by U.S. Fish and Wildlife Service on adjoining properties.

 Natural Plant Communities and Other Species of Concern

 Biologists and botanists with the Air Force Academy and the Colorado Natural Heritage Program (CNHP) have conducted several inventories for rare plants, animals, and plant communities.
-Recent surveys (2010-12) have updated and added to the number of significant plants and animals recorded on the base.
+Recent surveys (2010-12) updated and added to the number of significant plants and animals recorded on the base.
 Overall, nearly 20 rare plants or animals, seven natural plant communities, and four Potential Conservation Areas have been identified.
 Despite a history of grazing, logging, farming, fire suppression, and military training, the Academy's landscape has retained enough integrity to support biological resources of State and global importance.
 Conservation and protection of these species and native communities is considered in all land use and resource management decisions.
-This proactive approach helps preserve the Academy's natural heritage and may prevent or delay the need for future regulatory oversight.
+This proactive approach helps preserve the Academy's natural heritage and may prevent or delay the need for future regulatory-based management.